ansilo-data/ansilo/ansilo-docs/docs/fundamentals/architecture.md

 ### Data Mesh

-A "node" is an individual instance of Ansilo that is running on your infrastructure.
+A _node_ is an individual instance of Ansilo that is running on your infrastructure.
 Each node is typically connected to a single logical data store, where it exposes data schemas that can be read or written to.
 This way we have a clear and consistent interface into each data store.
 Some nodes may only expose data schemas for reading,